Errorzone: Release

 The band released the lead single from the album, "Virus://Vibrance" on May 8, 2018, and announced that the album would be out later that year via Closed Casket Activities On May 24, 2018, the band released the single "Demise Automation."
 The album's final single, "Doomtech" was released on June 5, 2018.
 On June 22, 2018, the album was released via Closed Casket Activities.

+Music videos were made for the songs "Virus://Vibrance" and "Demise Automation".

 Reception

 In both their early and finalized lists, Revolver named the album as among the best releases of 2018.
 Similarly, David Anthony and Alex McLevy named it as one of the best punk and hardcore albums of the year in an article written for The A.V.
 Club.
 Rolling Stone named it the sixth best metal album of 2018 in a year-end list.
 Writing for Exclaim!, Connor Atkinson describes the record as "an impressive and unique offering of screamo and 90s metalcore anguish" that "briefly loses sight of [Vein's] end-game about halfway through."
 The album would later be named Exclaim's Best Metal and Hardcore Album of 2018.

+Metal Injection wrote "Hardcore, as stated at the beginning of this review, is often something that’s awash in reminisce.
+“Don’t forget your roots” is a phrase you never stop hearing.
+Vein is very much awash in nostalgia, but out of it, they pull something fresh and devastating.
+Errorzone is a rare kind of debut.
+It’s hardcore down to its marrow, but it’s got so much more to offer at every bone snapping turn."
+A reviewer from Punknews.org gave the album a 4.5/5 adding "the immediacy of the music presents itself as something unique and refreshing in a scene that had almost become stale once more.
+Vein are the ones now to carry the torch and showcase their brave cause to make interesting music again and Errorzone will not be forgotten for a long time."

 Among other publications, Pitchfork writer Andy O'Conner pointed out the band's inclusions of stylistic elements associated with nu-metal and hardcore punk bands from the 1990s, describing it as "retro-futuristic".
 Errorzone has been described as nu metal, mathcore, metalcore, hardcore, and screamo.